-Balconies and roof terraces, particularly when adjoining first and higher floors or on existing flat roofs of residential properties, can also impact on the amenity of adjacent neighbouring properties and associated curtilages.
-If located too close to the mutual boundary between adjacent neighbouring properties they may cause the potential to overlook into neighbouring properties and associated curtilages and result in a consequent loss of privacy.
-Equally, enclosed balconies and roof terraces with additional screening such as a fence or glass can result in neighbours being faced with excessively tall boundary enclosures.
-Furthermore, enclosed balconies and roof terraces with additional screening may increase the overbearing impact on neighbouring properties and associated curtilages and in some cases may cause overshadowing.
+Obscure glazing i.e. frosted glass could be used to ensure that the privacy afforded to adjacent neighbouring properties and associated curtilages is not adversely affected.
+Balconies and roof terraces, particularly when adjoining first and higher floors or on flat roofs of existing residential properties, can impact on the amenity of adjacent neighbouring properties and associated curtilages.
+If located too close to a mutual boundary between adjacent neighbouring properties, they may cause the potential to overlook into neighbouring properties and associated curtilages and result in a consequent loss of privacy.
+Equally, enclosing balconies and roof terraces with additional screening such as a fence or glass can result in neighbours being faced with excessively tall boundary enclosures, which may increase the overbearing impact on neighbouring properties and associated curtilages and in some cases may cause overshadowing.